VlaSard/mini/README.md

 Various entertaining tasks with solutions.
-Small console games, and maybe not only console games.